 (b.
 1948), studied philosophy, sociology, literature and political science

 in Frankfurt (Adorno was one of his teachers).
-He teaches Social Theory
+He is professor emeritus of Social Theory

 and Sociology of Culture at the University of Hannover.